FEUP-LDTS-2023/AsphaltRush_project-l02gr03/docs/README.md

 ### In-Game Shop
 Introduce a in-game shop where players can utilize coins, collected during the game, to unlock new cars.

+### DESIGN

+#### KNOWN CODE SMELLS

+> This section should describe 3 to 5 different code smells that you have identified in your current implementation.

 ### TESTING

 - Screenshot of coverage report.